ClairBerlin/clair-stack/k8s/README.md

 After that, edit `$ENV_DIR/config.env` and the files in `$ENV_DIR/secrets` to adapt the evironment's configuration.

+## cert-manager configuration

+The [SysEleven environment](environments/syseleven) contains an example how a cluster issuer and its corresponding annotation can be added to the Ingress object of the base layer.

 ## Deployment

 To deploy an environment do the following: